DouglasUrner/GDP2/units/1/assignments/U1.0-toolchain-setup/b-rider/index.md

 1. Using the icon on your desktop, launch Rider.
 1. Follow along in the [slides][] to get Rider set up.
 1. Create and test the Paddle script.
+The slides are here: [First Look at C#][slides2]

 ## Submission